Mesothelioma Treatment Centers

 Pleural mesothelioma is a complex and rare cancer.
 This is why life expectancy often depends on whether a person is treated at a specialized cancer center where they have access to the best mesothelioma doctors.

-While no doctor can guarantee effective treatment for pleural mesothelioma, seeing a team of specialists gives you the best chance of longer survival.
+While no doctor can guarantee effective treatment for mesothelioma, seeing a team of specialists gives you the best chance of longer survival.

-Many of the best pleural mesothelioma centers are in the Northeast, but there are excellent mesothelioma treatment facilities in other areas of the country as well.
+Many of the best mesothelioma centers are in the Northeast, but there are excellent mesothelioma treatment facilities in other areas of the country as well.

-Brigham and Women’s Hospital offers top-notch medical care to pleural mesothelioma patients.
+Brigham and Women’s Hospital offers top-notch medical care to mesothelioma patients.
 The hospital is a member of the Harvard Medical School family of institutions and partners with the Dana-Farber Cancer Institute.
 It also serves veterans with mesothelioma who come to the VA Boston Healthcare System.